econia-labs/econia/doc/doc-site/docs/integrators/reference-frontend.md

 ## Step 1: Clone The Econia frontend [Github](https://github.com/econia-labs/econia-frontend) repo

-You can either clone the repo using git commands, fork to your own github, or download the zip.
+You can either clone the repo using git commands, fork to your own GitHub account, or download the zip.

 *Don't know how to clone a repository?
 Check out **[this guide](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)** from Github.*